Zum Inhalt springen

 GDPR-compliant B2B shops

-B2B E-Commerce for Advisory-Intensive Products
+B2B E-Commerce for the Technical Trade

 The technical trade thrives on advisory competence and product knowledge.
 Buyers do not search for generic products but for exact technical specifications: material, nominal size, pressure rating, protection class, standards compliance.
 A B2B shop for technical trade must digitally map this expertise and provide buyers with tools that do not replace the advisory inside sales team but make routine orders more efficient and free inside sales for complex inquiries.
 We build platforms on Shopware Community Edition that combine technical depth with ordering efficiency.